 My very favorite meals are ones made outside and enjoyed in the sunshine with the people I love the most.
 Needless to say, summertime is my favorite time of year, and I get so excited when it's finally time to fire up the grill!
 Portobello mushrooms are a classic vegan burger replacement, but they're just as good as a main dish if you want to skip the bun.
-This recipe for Grilled Portobello Mushrooms and Onions is my very favorite dish right now...I can't get enough!
+This recipe for How to Cook Portobello Mushrooms is my very favorite dish right now...I can't get enough!
 The simple marinade really makes it pop and it pairs perfectly with all of my favorite summer side dishes.

 Ingredients in Grilled Portobello Mushrooms